 - Green Mountain (GMRC) – A Vermont line between Rutland and Bellows Falls; modest freight business in stone and aggregates, better known for its tourist trains.

-- Lamoille Valley (LVRR) – Northern Vermont’s winding route; handled grain, feed, and lumber with a small fleet that occasionally strayed into wider interchange.
+- Lamoille Valley (LCRV) – Northern Vermont’s winding route; handled grain, feed, and lumber with a small fleet that occasionally strayed into wider interchange.

 - Maine Central (MEC) – The backbone of Maine freight service; yellow boxcars, pulpwood flats, and paper traffic defined its image in the early 1980s.